MacJediWizard/Jamf-Silent-macOS-Upgrade-Scheduler/README.md

     - **Installer Caching**: fetches the installer in the background
     - **Wrapper Execution**: manages prompts, deferrals, and scheduling
 2. Customize dialog text and deferral limits at the top of the script
-3. Test using `TEST_MODE=true` for dry-run validation
+3. Test using `TEST_MODE=true` and `SKIP_OS_VERSION_CHECK=true` for quick testing
+4. Run with `--test-os-check` parameter for one-time test mode activation
-4. Monitor logs and user deferral history via the preference plist
+5. Monitor logs and user deferral history via the preference plist

 ---